 Of course, it's up to the developer if they wish to accept a lower offer or politely decline it.

-But if you feel a new-build’s asking price is excessive, you should consider pitching a lower offer.
+But if you feel a new build’s asking price is excessive, you should consider pitching a lower offer.

-And if you can negotiate on price, consider other areas you can benefit from - developers will often throw in furnishings, or offer to pay legal fees or stamp duty and that can result in huge savings for you as a buyer.
+Developers will often throw in furnishings, or offer to pay legal fees or stamp duty, and that can result in huge savings.

-Be on top of the market
+2. Be on top of the market

 Early spring, with the financial year ending at the end of April, is often a good time to negotiate with a developer.

 So, with that in mind, be certain that the property meets your requirements both now and in the future.